AlexDziunyk/react-tiptap-editor/README.md

 ## How to run the project?

 Type <code>npm install</code> to download all needed packages.
 After that - <code>npm run dev</code> to run the project.
-Also, you can look at this project here: <link>https://react-tiptap-custom-editor-55xer655d.vercel.app/</link>.
+Also, you can look at this project on Vercel.

 ## Key features
 <ul>